 This can be done in both civil and criminal matters, including criminal appeals in state and federal court.
 Your representation, along with a financial affidavit to support your position, are reviewed to determine whether you meet local government guidelines for assistance.

 Any time the court inquires about your financial circumstances, it is essential to be complete in your answers.
 An affidavit is the same as sworn testimony.

 5. What to Include in a Financial Affidavit

 As a preliminary matter, a financial affidavit includes personal information.
 This can include name, address, phone number, social security number, and date of birth.
 Depending on the purpose of the affidavit, it also asks for income, other sources of revenue, assets, debts, and expenses (detailed below).

-Additionally, because the purpose of the form is providing the court a picture of financial circumstances, in some cases you can expect the form will ask about who else lives in the household, and who else you are financially responsible for.
+Additionally, because the purpose of the form is to provide the court a picture of financial circumstances, in some cases you can expect the form will ask about who else lives in the household, and who else you are financially responsible for.
 It may also ask for information about the income and obligations of others in the household, such as a spouse.
 Below is a non-exhaustive list of income, revenue, assets, debts, and expenses.

 Hourly rate of pay;

 |Other sources of revenue||Government assistance, such as food stamps;